 Currencies and Currency Pairs Contributing to Forex Market Growth

-In 2022, the USD remained the currency with the highest impact on the global Forex market, being on one side of 88% of currency pairs traded in April 2022.
-The trading volume of the currency remained the same compared to data from April 2019.
-The USD was followed by EUR, JPY, and GBP, representing the remaining currencies that marked the highest trading volumes in April 2022.
-The biggest change in market share for April 2022 was spotted with the CNY, being a part of 7% of currency pairs traded in April 2022, a surge from 4% recorded in April 2019.
+In 2022, the USD remained the currency with the highest impact on the global forex market, being on one side of 88.5% of the currency pairs traded in April 2022.
+The trading volume of the currency slightly surpassed figures from April 2019 (88.3%).
+The USD was followed by EUR (30.5%), JPY (16.7%), and GBP (12.9%), which are the remaining currencies marking the highest trading volumes in April 2022.
+The biggest change in market share for April 2022 was with CNY, representing 7% of currency pairs traded in April 2022 from the 4.3% recorded in April 2019.

-A total of seven currency pairs have been established as the major Forex pairs to trade, often offering higher leverage and lower spreads to traders.
-These seven pairs comprise over 60% of the global Forex turnover for April 2022, with the predominant number of trades happening only in these major pairs.
+A total of seven currency pairs have been established as the major forex pairs to trade, often offering higher leverage and lower spreads to traders.
+These seven pairs comprise over 60% of the global forex turnover alone for April 2022, with the predominant number of trades happening only in these major pairs.
 All seven most-traded pairs have the USD on either side of the tickers.
+Looking at the latest data from BIS, the EUR/USD was again the most dominant pair, contributing 21.2% of the overall daily turnover.
+The next largest were USD/JPY and GBP/USD with 14.3% and 7.6%.
+The remaining four major pairs were fairly evenly split, with USD/CAD at 5.3%, and AUD/USD and USD/CHF both at 4.9%.
+The NZD/USD made up only 1.2% of the total turnover in April 2025.

 Source: www.bis.org